cloud-gov/cg-site/_kbarticles/2022-05-02-shared-postgresql-database.md

 ---
 layout: post
-title: "Quickly creating PostgreSQL databases for your applications"
+title: "Creating a shared PostgreSQL database service broker using postgres-tinsmith"
 date: May 5, 2022
 excerpt: How to quickly create PostgreSQL databases for your applications using the postgres-tinsmith service broker
 ---